canyon289/canyon289.github.io/dev/content/DockerForDS.md

 when local testing passes, but only the CI virtual machine is failing.

 This is the situation we were facing with plain TravisCI.
 Code that worked great locally, suddenly was failing when contributors made pull requests.
-This is no way was TravisCI's fault, TravisCI is a great tool that we're still using, but it was a fault somewhere between the operation system, the five C level libraries, and ArviZ.
+This in no way is TravisCI's fault, TravisCI is a great tool that we're still using, but it was a fault somewhere between the operating system, the five C level libraries, python, and ArviZ.

 After a couple months of this we switched to docker based testing on TravisCI for one simple reason, **the developers local environment would